top of page

 Fitness level 3/5 - We’ll be working in the mountains, near waterfalls and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required with the ability to walk a few kilometres with your camera equipment.
 If you are unsure about this please have a chat with us before booking.

-Price
+Price 2026

-Non-refundable deposit payable on booking £420
+Non-refundable deposit of 10% payable on completion of booking form.

-Balance of £1000 due 30 days before the workshop.
+Balance due 30 days before the workshop.

 Where